CCALI/CALI-Author-Viewer-5/styles/markdown/components/buttons/buttons.md

 @page components.buttons Buttons
 @parent components

-## Cali Lesson Buttons
+## CALI Lesson Buttons

-There are multiple button types to be used in Cali lessons including icon buttons and bootstrap buttons with cali lessons (CL) styles.
+There are multiple button types to be used in CALI lessons including icon buttons and bootstrap buttons with CALI lessons (CL) styles.

 ---